ShaunZA/django-issue-tracker/README.md

 ## Deployment

-The project is deployed on Heroku, you can reach it by going to this [link](https://unicorn-issue-tracker.herokuapp.com/) The following Config Vars are required in order to run the app on Heroku
+The project is deployed on Heroku, you can reach it by going to this [link](https://unicorn-issue-tracker.herokuapp.com/)

+To access Super User for testing, use the following credentials:
+Username: admin
+Password: p4ssw0rd

+The following Config Vars are required in order to run the app on Heroku
 - DATABASE_URL (for the database, you can get this by creating a new add-on in Heroku for a Postgres database)
 - SECRET_KEY (Django's secret key)